Immigration and Sanctuary Group

 The fundamental assurances of due process and equal protection embodied in the US Constitution and Bill of Rights apply to every person, regardless of immigration status.
 Our UU principles affirm the inherent worth and dignity of every person and our commitment to justice extends across borders and to all people.

-In response to administration policies targeting and deporting millions of undocumented immigrants and discriminating against marginalized communities, Follen Church has joined a sanctuary movement of faith and immigrant communities to protect and stand with immigrants facing unjust deportation.
-Specifically, we are working with a coalition of over 400 volunteers from many local faith communities to support First Parish Unitarian Universalist in Bedford, which has welcomed a woman from Central America into sanctuary.
-She is a mother and grandmother who faces immediate deportation to a country where her life would be in imminent danger.
+In response to administration policies targeting and deporting millions of undocumented immigrants and discriminating against marginalized communities, Follen Church in 2017 joined a sanctuary movement of faith and immigrant communities to protect and stand with immigrants facing unjust deportation.
+Specifically, we worked with a coalition of over 400 volunteers from many local faith communities to support First Parish Unitarian Universalist in Bedford, which welcomed a woman from Central America into sanctuary.
+She was a mother and grandmother who faced immediate deportation to a country where her life would be in imminent danger.
+Following the election of President Biden, she left sanctuary and is living with her family and pursuing her case in court.